 The long history of the Canadian shield is the reason for the existence of numerous mineral deposits, valuable ores and gemstones.
 Most famous incident is probably the great gold rush to Alaska, which was only one (and the biggest) of numerous rushes.
 Until today Canada produces a certain amount of various raw materials.
 Most important are Aluminum, Asbestos, Coal, Copper, Gold, Iron Ore, Lead, Nickel, Potash, Salt, and Zinc.

 But all those interesting ores and rocks, are not very good for karst formation and the existence of caves.
-Only part of the rare sedments of Canada consist of limestone, or at least marble.
-And many of those areas lie in flat basins, with a high ground water table and no chance for the formation of caves.
+Only part of the rare sediments of Canada consist of limestone, or at least marble.
+And many of those areas lie in flat basins, with a high groundwater table and no chance for the formation of caves.
 The most interesting cave areas of Canada are located at Vancouver Island at the west coast and in the southeastern part of Canada from the Great Lakes to the east coast.

 Canada has an abundance of natural resources including crude oil, iron, nickel, zinc, copper, gold, lead, molybdenum, uranium, and diamonds.
 In the last years vast diamond deposits were discovered which made the country one of the largest diamond producer.
 Probably the most extraordinary resource are the nickel and copper ores of Sudbury, Ontario, which are the result of an ancient meteorite impact.
 The impact 18 Million years ago caused a huge crater, 60 km long, 30 km wide, and 15 km deep.
 It also created cracks through which mineral rich magma reached the surface and filled the crater.